brain-SCC/lightsaml/README.md

 # lightSAML

-This is a fork of [litesaml/lightsaml](https://github.com/litesaml/lightsaml) and adds support for RSASSA-PSS based XML signature algorithms by using our fork of [xmlseclibs](https://github.com/brain-SCC/xmlseclibs).
+This is a fork of [litesaml/lightsaml](https://github.com/litesaml/lightsaml) and adds support for:

+- RSASSA-PSS based XML signature algorithms (by using our fork of [xmlseclibs](https://github.com/brain-SCC/xmlseclibs))
-Light Saml Implements basic SAML 2.0 data model classes, serialization/deserialization to/from xml with XML security and certificates support, and message encapsulations to bindings.
-Covered with unit tests.
+- SamlExtenions in AuthnRequest

+We maintain a master branch, with the latest changes from [litesaml/lightsaml](https://github.com/litesaml/lightsaml) and our additions.
+We also maintain a legacy branch with our additions, which provides PHP 7.3 support.

 ## Installation